-Flexible targeting for all your regions of interest
+Flexible workflows for all your important genomic targets

-Single Molecule, Real-Time (SMRT) Sequencing offers a flexible solution for targeting regions of interest, regardless of size, and delivers the most comprehensive view of the associated genes.
-It also delivers the read length and accuracy needed to improve fine mapping and simplify the assembly of large regions.
+Single Molecule, Real-Time (SMRT) sequencing offers a flexible solution for targeting regions of interest and delivers the most comprehensive view of the associated genes using highly accurate long reads (HiFi reads).
+SMRT sequencing gives you the ability to:

 - Confirm insertion sites of transgenes and validate gene editing events